 - TETON ALTOS Backpacking Tents, Mesa Canvas Tents, and the Sierra Canvas Tents do not contain flame retardants ($100-$600)

-- The North Face all tents free of flame retardants as indicated in a commenter and in this document ($150-$1000)
+- The North Face all tents free of flame retardants as indicated by their chat (though it’s not clear that is accurate) ($150-$1000)

 Some canvas tents do not have flame retardants.

 Cuben fibre from what I have seen is FR-free.

 I have not found any evidence that many flame retardants can be adequately washed out, but it can’t hurt to try.

 - Thermarest Camping pads don’t contain FR.
 Some have the Prop 65 warning (but for chromium).